Code-Institute-Submissions/NatThomson-mp1-plumbing_DecResub/README.md

 2. be able to get in contact in a variety of ways including in case of emergency
 3. be able to interact with all website elements
 4. be able to navigate to all pages of the website
-5. be able to tell if the websit ewill provide services in their area
+5. be able to tell if the website will provide services in their area
-6.
+6. have a clear sense of the purpose of the website

 ___
 ### Design Choices

-Below is the color pallete I decided to use for the website.
-I decided upon this because blue is generally seen as a color which conveys a sense of calm and that's how I want the users to feel when using the website.
-Simple design - simple colors - calm down - call plumber.
-As for this pallet in particular it all comes down to that word 'simple' again.
-These three colors paired with an off-white shade made for a visually pleasing, un-cluttered website.
+Below is the color pallete originally selected for the website.
+The thought behind it was that blues and greys have a calming effect, match the logo colors and anchor a sense of the sites purpose with plumbing conjuring thoughts of grey pipes, silver taps, blue water etc. Having tried these colors out I decided to add a soft shade of white #FCF5E5 to aid in webaim contrast criteria.
+I also find that personally black text on a bright white background to be unkind on the eyes so a softer more parchment shade of white seemed a better option.

 ![alt text](/README-files/screenshots/color-pal.png)